VT1, VT2, and VO₂max: The Complete Guide to Ventilatory Thresholds

 The cleanest field-side way to know which threshold you’re sitting at is the talk test, anchored to the Rate of Perceived Exertion (RPE) scale.

-- At VO₂max (RPE 9 / 10).
-Hyperventilating.
-Effort can only be sustained in short bursts.
+• At VO₂max (RPE 8+ / 10).
+Max Ventilation.
+Effort can only be sustained for several minutes.

 Why Accurate, Individual Thresholds Matter More Than Heart Rate Zones